SAP/spartacus-docs/_pages/dev/features/federated-login.md

 - You must set up a new "login storefront" domain that is on the same domain or site as the OCC APIs.
 - A single CMS base site is required for each domain.
-- You need to redesign the login page CMS data to use only absolute links.
+- You need to redesign the login page CMS.
+  - Link data should use only absolute links.
+Relative links in copy will not have the correct base URL.
+  - Remove Mini-Cart from page structure.
+Cart data is not transferred to login domain in the context.
 - You need a list of origins embedded in the Spartacus data.

 ## Configuring Federated Login in Spartacus